 A predictive model was completed for the park.
 The new archaeological site associated with the fort will be documented and submitted to the FMSF.
-Based on results of the predictive model, DRP should determine if a Level 1 archaeological survey is needed around the fort and old military road sites.
+Based on results of the predictive model, DRP should consult DHR to determine if an archaeological reconnaissance survey is needed around the fort and old military road sites.